mariusz-schimke/GiGraph/README.md

 Graph nodes and edges can by styled globally, locally, and individually.

 - To set their attributes globally, for the whole graph, use *NodeDefaults* and *EdgeDefaults* on the graph instance.
-- To set them locally, for a group of nodes and edges, use a subgraph or a cluster, and set above properties on the subgraph/cluster instance (see the examples below to know the difference between these two types).
+- To set them locally, for a group of nodes and edges, use a subgraph or a cluster, and set above properties on the subgraph/cluster instance (see the examples below to know the difference between a subgraph and a cluster).
 - To set them individually for edges and nodes, use the *Attributes* property on the edge/node instances.

 ```c#